Obstacles and Unsteadiness as Aspirations and Spiritual Fuel

 Phakchok Rinpoche advises us how not to be shaken by obstacles.
 In this video teaching filmed in summer 2013 at Rangjung Yeshe Gomde Cooperstown, he warns of letting our spiritual practice become unstable.
 Additionally, he explains how best to avoid this situation.

 Obstacles Appear for All

 Obstacles can cause problems for all of us.
-But we need to learn how to not be so “shaky”.
-Successful practitioners can deal with unsteady health, emotions, relationships and difficulties.
+But we can learn how to not be so “shaky”.
+Successful practitioners can deal with unsteady health, emotions, relationships, and difficulties.
 Emotions and families may always be unsteady.
 But, we are so fortunate that we have found the path of Dharma.
-These kind of problems should not cause major imbalances.
+These kinds of problems should not cause major imbalances.
 And it is especially important that we do not lose our spiritual practice!
 We cannot lose the meaning of life.
 We know that our human life is very precious; we have all have heard this many times.

 Honestly Observe Our Own Practice

 But reflect honestly–how much time do we waste?
 Rinpoche shares here honestly about how he assesses his own behavior and how he works to avoid obstacles.
 To overcome and be free from these obstacles, we first anchor ourselves and remind ourselves by doing daily practice.
 Also, seek support in our sangha–ask your instructors and senior friends for help.

 And, always supplicate our masters and all the buddhas and bodhisattvas.
 We concentrate on making our life meaningful life, and not abandoning our spiritual practice.
 Don’t wait until the moment of death to have a strong spiritual connection.
 We can supplicate as often as we like throughout the day.